QMCPACK/qmcpack/docs/installation.rst

     QMC_GPU               Semicolon-separated list of GPU features to build (openmp,cuda,hip,sycl).
                           "openmp", "cuda", "hip" and "sycl" for GPU acceleration via OpenMP offload, CUDA, HIP and SYCL.
                           Recommended values: "openmp;cuda" for NVIDIA, "openmp;hip" for AMD, "openmp;sycl" for Intel.
+                          Its default value is set to the recommended value if QMC_GPU_ARCHS indicates a specific vendor or left empty otherwise.
     QMC_GPU_ARCHS         Specify GPU architectures.
 For example, "gfx90a" targets AMD MI200 series GPUs.
+                          "intel_gpu_pvc" targets Intel Data Center GPU Max 1xxx.
                           "sm_80;sm_70" creates a single executable running on both NVIDIA A100 and V100 GPUs.
                           Mixing vendor "gfx90a;sm_70" is not supported.
 If not set, atempt to derive it from CMAKE_CUDA_ARCHITECTURES or CMAKE_HIP_ARCHITECTURES if available and then